 No formal degree is offered through the program, but a transcript endorsement indicating the student has successfully completed the requirements of the interdisciplinary Molecular, Cellular and Integrative Neurosciences Program will become part of the student’s official record.
 At the end of the first year in residence, each student must select an advisor and the department through which he or she will work toward the Ph.D. degree.

 Students can apply and be admitted directly to the program, or they can be admitted into one of the participating departments (Biochemistry and Molecular Biology, Biology, Biomedical Sciences, Chemical & Biological Engineering, Computer Science, Environmental & Radiological Health Sciences, Health and Exercise Science, Human Development and Family Studies, Microbiology, Immunology and Pathology, Occupational Therapy, or Psychology) and participate in program activities.
 Students admitted directly into the Program participate in laboratory rotations and may select from the laboratories of all participating faculty, regardless of their departmental affiliation, provided that the degree-offering department approves of the research topic for the Ph.D.
 In some instances where the degree-granting department is not the home department of the research advisor, assignment of a co-advisor from the home department will be necessary.
 The co-advisor will serve as a member of the student advisory committee.

-- Contact your program representative or request more program information.
+- Contact the MCIN Academic Contact or request more program information.

 - Check out program requirements and resources from your program’s website.

 - When you’re ready to take the leap, start your application.

 Coursework, credit requirements, and more information is available in the Colorado State University general catalog.
 Please contact your department representative with program-related questions.